VWO Testing

 Google Adwords is usually the first platform people begin with.
 To understand it fully and appreciate its functionality and beauty, you have to spend a good amount of time understanding it.
 Google provides a complete course to learn Adwords.
 You can even earn yourself a certificate if you pass the exam at the end of the course.

-With Google Adwords, my approach in the discover stage is:
+With Google Adwords, my approach in the discovery stage is:

 Keyword Planning